psoloway/puppetlabs-tomcat/README.md

 #####`$catalina_home`

-Specifies the root of the Tomcat installation.
-Only affects the instance installation if `$install_from_source` is set to 'true'.
+Specifies the root directory of the Tomcat installation.
+Only affects the instance installation if `install_from_source` is set to 'true'.

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
-Only affects the instance installation if `$install_from_source` is set to 'true'.
+Specifies the base directory of the Tomcat installation.
+Only affects the instance installation if `install_from_source` is set to 'true'.

 #####`$install_from_source`

 Specifies whether to install from source.
+If set to 'false', Tomcat will be installed from a package.
+Valid options: 'true' or 'false'.
+Default: 'true'.

 #####`$source_url`

-*Required, if `$install_from_source` is set to 'true'.* Specifies the source URL to install from.
+*Required, if `install_from_source` is set to 'true'.* Specifies the source URL to install from.

 #####`$source_strip_first_dir`

-*'true' or 'false'.* Specifies whether to strip the first directory when unpacking the source tarball.
+*'true' or 'false'.* Specifies whether to strip the topmost directory of the tarball contents when unpacking it.
 Valid options: 'true' or 'false'.
-Default: 'true', if `$install_from_source` is set to 'true'.
+Default: 'true', if `install_from_source` is set to 'true'.

 #####`$package_ensure`